radian-software/prescient.el/README.md

 selected are displayed first, followed by the most frequently selected ones, and then the remaining candidates are sorted by length.

+If you don't like this algorithm, you can choose a different one by customizing `prescient-filter-method`.
+For Ivy, you can set up keybindings for changing this value on the fly by customizing `ivy-prescient-filter-method-keys`; by default, you can toggle between substring/initialism matching and regexp matching by pressing `C-c C-r`.

 ## Configuration

 * `prescient-history-length`: The number of recently selected